Welcome to the judges of the 2012 prize

 Dr Karl Kruszelnicki

 Author of 31 popular science books, Dr Karl Kruszelnicki joins our judging panel for the third time this year.
 His work spans many media, from radio to TV (including his series Sleek Geeks) and even a board game!
 In 2002, Dr Karl was honoured with the prestigious Ig Nobel prize awarded by Harvard University in the USA for his ground-breaking research into ‘Belly Button Lint and why it is almost always blue’.
+You can read the main points from this study in advance writing as well as in highly specialized (online) platforms.

 Robyn Williams AM